practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 <br/>

-This means I cannot really benchmark the map coloring problem of Germany in its Oz version against the versions of Prolog systems: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram), because my benchmarking system will stay in the same PC with Ubuntu 24 LTS.
+This means I cannot really benchmark the map coloring problem of Germany in its Oz version against the results of the various Prolog systems: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram), because my "official" benchmarking system will stay in the same PC with Ubuntu 24 LTS.

 <br/>

-Install Mozart version 1.4.0 for Windows 11 from installation file _Mozart-1.4.0.20080704.exe_ from here: https://sourceforge.net/projects/mozart-oz/files/v1/1.4.0-2008-07-04-windows/
+So, to advance, install Mozart version 1.4.0 for Windows 11 from installation file _Mozart-1.4.0.20080704.exe_ from here: https://sourceforge.net/projects/mozart-oz/files/v1/1.4.0-2008-07-04-windows/

 Also install (latest) version of GNU Emacs for Windows, the (usual) GUI for Mozart: https://www.gnu.org/software/emacs/download.html